Foot Reflexology: Not Just a Foot Massage

 Zone Therapy

-Dr. William FitzGerald (1872-1942) is credited with being the father of ‘zone therapy’.
-He worked in Vienna beginning around 1899.
+Dr. William FitzGerald (1872-1942) is credited with being the father of zone therapy.
+He worked in Vienna starting around 1899.
 Zone therapy divides the body into ten zones—five on each side of the sagittal plane.
 The hands/arms and feet/legs were also divided into five zones each.
-Dr. Edwin Bowers in his book co-authored with Dr. FitzGerald, Zone Therapy in 1917 writes that FitzGerald discovered zone therapy in 1909 but gives no indication where he became acquainted with the theory.
-From 1915 into the early thirties the subject of zone therapy was controversial but did meet with a certain amount of success with doctors and dentists as a form of pain relief or analgesia.
+In the book “Zone Therapy,” co-authored by Dr. Edwin Bowers and Dr. FitzGerald in 1917, they write that FitzGerald discovered zone therapy in 1909.
+However, they do not indicate where he became acquainted with the theory.
+From 1915 into the early thirties, zone therapy was controversial but met with some success with doctors and dentists as a form of pain relief.

 Reflex Work